jnozzi/cocoadev.com/markdown/IntegerToString.md

 It is true that requests for help with homework tend to get wayward answers: it is not really a copyright problem, though, more than the fact that the people with the knowledge and experience to post correct answers identify more with the author than with you!
 (A small excerpt from a book, especially for personal study or for scholarly analysis, is fair use; but in some countries a 'standalone' work, such as an example, may have copyright encumbrance in its own right - but the fact is that one is not playing fair by publishing a solution when the original author purposefully did not).

-For a working example of something similar, could I refer you to the Elephants and Tigers, videlicet http://wdb.apple.com/downloads/macosx/math_science/romanumerator.html, now this project is Java rather than General/ObjectiveC, but you could, as a warm up, translate it into General/ObjectiveC having the the working model beside you.
+For a working example of something similar, could I refer you to the Elephants and Tigers, videlicet http://wdb.apple.com/downloads/macosx/math_science/romanumerator.html, now this project is Java rather than ObjectiveC, but you could, as a warm up, translate it into ObjectiveC having the the working model beside you.
 More interestingly, do you think that the interface of this project could be improved: Is the pop-up widget necessary?
 Should one be able to tab out of fields?
 Could one make use of a time?

 FWIW, the first Hypercard XCMD I wrote took a number as input like 007 and read it out - spoke it - as "Aught, Aught, Seven".